Terracoding/terracoding.github.com/_posts/2012-10-29-Human-Factors-in-software.md

 There is also a framework for research that has been in place since the 1940s which is an international standard, that no one seems to know about, which is [ISO 9241-210:2010](http://www.iso.org/iso/catalogue_detail.htm?csnumber=52075), Ergonomics of Human-System Interaction -- Part 210: Human-centred design for interactive systems.

 ###5.
-What's the differene between the ISO 25062:2006 format and, say, testing a prototype with users, for a startup product?
+What's the difference between the ISO 25062:2006 format and, say, testing a prototype with users, for a startup product?

 **Ash:** People get confused about usability testing, they tend to think that it is all done in a lab, in a fake environment performing a series of made up tests.
 This is called Summative Usability Testing.
 Which is a far cry from formative testing, which is what I described earlier - where you sit down with someone in a cafe.